hannah416/G3-finalproject/README.md

 **🎰 Guessing the Story with Images (5 mins.)**

 **Activity:** Ss guess the story with the images related to the story.
-**App Functionality:** The [App #2] app displays three WordCloud images meaning Intro, Body, and Conclusion and 6 random images of the story.
+**App Functionality:** The [App #2] app displays three WordCloud images of the Intro, Body, and Conclusion and 6 random story images.
 Ss use their tablets to guess and discuss the story with peers and unscramble the random images in the right order after looking at the WordCloud images.
-**Objective:** Encourage Ss to make predictions about the story and develop inferencing skills.
+**Objective:** Encourage Ss to predict the story and develop inferencing skills.

 ### [During-reading activities (25 mins.)]
 **💻 Introduced the Story with a Video (5 mins.)**

-**Activity:** Ss watch a teacher-created video of the full story, taking notes and paying attention to main characters, settings, and events.
+**Activity:** Ss watch a teacher-created video of the full story, taking notes and paying attention to the main characters, settings, and events.
 **App Functionality:** The video of [Visual Material #2] is played on the interactive whiteboard, and Ss can access the video on their tablets for closer viewing.
-**Objective:** Provide an overview of the story and introduce the story through visual and auditory learning.
+**Objective:** Provide an overview and introduce the story through visual and auditory learning.

 **🔈Understanding the Story with Audio (10 mins.)**

 **Activity:** Ss listen to the story in segments and answer the questions provided by T to enhance comprehension of the plot and main elements.
-**App Functionality:** The app plays audio of [Audio Material #1] by T, playing segments of the story in class, and QR code is provided Ss to access on their tablets.
+**App Functionality:** The app plays audio of [Audio Material #1] by T, playing segments of the story in class, and a QR code is provided to Ss to access on their tablets.
 **Objective:** Focus on listening skills and detailed comprehension, identifying key story elements.

 **📝 Checking Reading Comprehension (10 mins.)**

 **Activity:** Ss answer multiple-choice, true/false, short answer, and vocabulary questions related to the story.
-**App Functionality:** The app presents comprehension questions that QR code can answer on their tablets, providing immediate feedback.
+**App Functionality:** The app presents comprehension questions that Ss can answer on their tablets, providing immediate feedback.
 **Objective:** Enhance reading comprehension skills and promote critical thinking and vocabulary development.